katasec/tableio/readme.md

 Note the database drivername and connection string are passed in the constructor.

+## Create the table

-The fields in from struct in the type parameter are used to determine the structure of your database table.
+Call the `CreateTableIfNotExists` method to create a table for your struct.
+The fields from struct in the type parameter are used to generate the structure of your database table.
 For e.g., in the above case, the struct `Hello` has a field called `Messages`.
-As such, the following table will be generated:
+As such, the following table will be generated :

 ```sql
 CREATE TABLE IF NOT EXISTS Hellos (